marie-nde/discord_bot_ac/README.md

 - CODEAMI : (Friend code)
   This command allows you to display your friend code or someone else's, or everyone's friend code.

+- ONIRIQUE : (Dream code)
+  This command allows you to create a dream code, to display your dream code or someone else's, or everyone's dream code.

 - DODOCODE :
   This command allows you to create a temporary dodocode with a reason, to reset it, to display it or someone else's, and to see all the active dodocodes.